 This often occurs with appliances with motors or heating elements, because these appliances place a fairly high load on circuits.

 Too many devices on one circuit may lead to overloading, so try spacing out the devices on multiple circuits.
 If this proves impossible, it may be necessary to have an electrical upgrade performed by an electrician, who can add additional circuits to your system.
 Large appliances such dishwashers, microwave ovens, and garbage disposers should be on their own circuits, but in homes with older wiring, it's common for two or more appliances to be fed by a single circuit.
 Such circuits will be prone to overloading and tripped breakers, so you may want to have the system upgraded to prevent this.

 A circuit breaker that trips instantly when you reset it usually indicates that there is a short circuit somewhere in the system.
 This is a serious condition, and you should have an electrician examine the wiring and correct the situation.
 Leave the circuit breaker in the OFF position until the situation can be investigated and corrected.

 Circuit breakers sometimes wear out and begin to trip for no other reason than simple wear and tear.
 In this instance, the circuit breaker needs to be replaced.
 This is normally a job for a licensed electrician—although a very knowledgeable and confident homeowner can do it.

 When to Call a Pro

-Call a pro immediately if you experience regular outages, smell burning or notice signs of deterioration— including scorching, rusting or corroding around your breaker.
+Call a pro immediately if you experience regular circuit outages, detect a burning smell, or notice signs of deterioration—such as scorching, rusting, or corroding around your circuit breaker or main circuit breaker box.
 Ignoring electrical failure can result in fires and other home-threatening problems.